kokoko3k/koko-aio-slang-presets-and-overlays/README.md

 	Every user who want to submit their overlay presets will have his<br>
 	own folder in the main directory.<br>
 	Under each directory user there will be other subdirectories, one per preset.<br>
-	Finally, the preset directory will contain the preset file and the textures<br>
+	Finally, the preset directory will contain the preset file, textures (screenshots)<br>
 	needed by it, eg: if the users where Peter,Egon and Ray:<br>

 	PeterVenkman/